 The move is another sign of the Chinese commitment to ending the dollar’s reign as the world reserve currency.

-The oil contract, to be traded on the Shanghai International Energy Exchange, will be the China’s first futures contract which is open to international firms for trading.
+The oil contract, to be traded on the Shanghai International Energy Exchange, will be China’s first futures contract that is open to international firms for trading.
 There is no official word on when the contract will launch, but testing has been underway since July.

 Clint Siegner is a Director at Money Metals Exchange, a precious metals dealer recently named "Best in the USA" by an independent global ratings group.
 A graduate of Linfield College in Oregon, Siegner puts his experience in business management along with his passion for personal liberty, limited government, and honest money into the development of Money Metals' brand and reach.
 This includes writing extensively on the bullion markets and their intersection with policy and world affairs.